 - Gantman, A.P., & Van Bavel, J. J. (2014) The moral pop-out effect: Enhanced perceptual awareness of morally relevant stimuli.
 Cognition, 132, 22-29.

 - Gill., M. J., Packer, D. J., & Van Bavel, J. J. (2013).
 More to morality than mutualism: Consistent contributors exist and they can inspire costly generosity in others.
 Behavioral and Brain Sciences, 36, 90.

 - Hackel, L.M., Looser, C.E., & Van Bavel, J. J., (2014).
 Group membership alters the threshold for mind perception: The role of social identity, collective identification, and intergroup threat.
 Journal of Experimental Social Psychology, 52, 15-23.

-- Kaul, C., Ratner, K. G., & Van Bavel, J. J. (2012, online).
+- Kaul, C., Ratner, K. G., & Van Bavel, J. J. (2014).
 Dynamic representation of race: Processing goals shape race decoding in the fusiform gyri.
 Social Cognitive and Affective Neuroscience.

 - Ratner, K. G., Kaul, C., & Van Bavel, J. J. (2012).
 Is race erased?
 Decoding race from patterns of neural activity when skin color is not diagnostic of group boundaries.
 Social Cognitive and Affective Neuroscience.

 - Van Bavel, J. J., & Cunningham, W. A. (2012).
 A social identity approach to person memory: Group membership, collective identification, and social role shape attention and memory.
 Personality and Social Psychology Bulletin, 38, 1566-1578.